jim-easterbrook/Photini/src/doc/manual/flickr.rst

 .. image:: ../images/screenshot_22.png

-To upload one or more photographs to Flickr, select them in the image selector area, then choose which (if any) of your sets (or albums) to add them to and set any of the other attributes, then click on the ``Upload now`` button.
+To upload one or more photographs to Flickr, select them in the image selector area, then choose which (if any) of your sets (or albums) to add them to and set any of the other attributes, then click on the ``Start upload`` button.
-You can create a new set before uploading with the "new set" button.
+You can create a new set before uploading with the ``New set`` button.

 .. image:: ../images/screenshot_23.png